PREVENTATIVE APPROACHES IN HACKNEY

 LINK WORK

-I facilitated a codesign group of frontline practitioners from across the Council, voluntary and health sectors to understand the problem of referring people across the system.
+I led a codesign group of frontline practitioners from across the Council, voluntary and health sectors to understand the problem of referring people across the system.
 Through research with residents I found a key insight: it takes a huge amount of courage to ask for help, and if trust is broken, it can be very difficult to re-engage with services.
-Agencies external to the Council also mistrust it, as they often don't hear back about referrals.
+Agencies external to the Council also mistrust the organisation, as they often don't hear back about referrals.

-The solution we chose to test was Link Work - a relational, intensive Customer Service team who spend time building trust, understanding the full extent of people's problems, navigating services and linking people to named officers in the right team.
+The solution we chose to test was Link Work - a relational, intensive Customer Service team that spent time proactively reaching out to at-risk residents, building trust, understanding the full extent of people's problems, navigating services and linking people to named officers in the right team.

 PEER SUPPORT